timbertson/autonose/readme.md

 ## Priorities:

-1. watcher: plug into coverage module to detect tests run and which files they touch
+1. [done] watcher: detect tests run and which files they touch
-2. runner: file modification tracking
+2. [done] runner: file modification tracking
-3. runner: use watcher info to rerun tests
+3. [done] runner: use watcher info to rerun tests
 4. gui: basic terminal (curses) which basically just watches test run output, with a status line at the bottom
 5. runner: prioritising of tests-to-run